rush-db/rushdb/docs/docs/typescript-sdk/typescript-reference/DBRecordsArrayInstance.md

 ## Methods

 Currently, the `DBRecordsArrayInstance` class has no dedicated methods implemented.
-According to code comments, future plans may include:
+According to code comments, future improvements may include:

 ```typescript
 // @TODO: Bulk actions: Delete (by ids or searchQuery?); Export to csv; Props update for found Records; Attach/Detach